SJTU-IPADS/ugache/datagen/dlr/criteo/README.md

 # Preprocess Criteo dataset in detail

-If you run into errors using `build.sh`, you can try run preprocessing scripts by yourself.
+If you run into errors using `criteo.sh`, you can try run preprocessing scripts by yourself.
 Before running the following steps, use `gzip -cd day_$i.gz > day_$i` to decompress day_0.gz ~ day_23.gz.
 Then run the following 3 steps:

 1. record unique keys in each slot, use `./step_1_unique_keys.out [input_dir] [output_dir] [input_file1] [input_file2] ...` to generate unique key files for each slot.
 For example: `./step_1_unique_keys.out /datasets_dlr/data-raw/criteo_tb/ /datasets_dlr/data-raw/criteo_tb/ day_1 day_2` will calculate all the  unique keys appeared in file `/datasets_dlr/data-raw/criteo_tb/day_1` and `/datasets_dlr/data-raw/criteo_tb/day_2`, and port unique keys of each slot into `/datasets_dlr/data-raw/criteo_tb/`.